PenguCCN/Willow-Features/README.md

 - To use these enchantments, drop your armor on the ground and throw the book onto it

-CLEARSIGHT - Protects you from Blindness
+CLEARSIGHT - Protects you from Blindness (Helmet)

-SONICBOOM - Allows you to shoot sonic lasers
+SONICBOOM - Allows you to shoot sonic lasers (Chestplate)

-SAFEFALL - Uses XP to Reduce Fall Damage
+SAFEFALL - Uses XP to Reduce Fall Damage (Leggings)

-DARKSPEED - Allows you to move faster in Darkness
+DARKSPEED - Allows you to move faster in Darkness (Boots)